BernardJeremy/intra-slack/README.md

 ## Features
 - Retrieves messages from Epitech's intranet
-- Send the title of any new messages to a configured Slack hook
+- Send the title, content and date of any new messages to a configured Slack hook
 - Replace potential HTML link by a Slack compliant version

 ## Installation